raosid/Food-Tracker/README.md

-## Food Tracker Application
+## Food Tracker

-An iOS application to log food
+An iOS application to log food.
+Users are able to take pictures and log food.